Becoming a public policy advisor or analyst offers a unique chance to make a real difference in the lives of millions of Canadians.

 This country faces complex policy challenges in many domains, from healthcare and housing to the environment and social welfare.
 There is steady demand for skilled policy leaders who can develop effective solutions and drive positive change.

-Caroline Marshall is one of those leaders.
-She has extensive experience as a health policy analyst and program advisor with all levels of government and with international development organizations.
+Ryan Kelly is one of those leaders.
+He has extensive experience as a policy analyst and program advisor with both the municipal and provincial levels of government.
+He also teaches the Public Policy and Administration certificate here at Kompass.

 Q. What inspired you to pursue a policy role?